docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/selecting-scripts.rst

 locations, you must confirm that you want to run the script.
 Search for scripts containing particular text using Edit > Find and Replace.
 You can search in a particular document window, among all scripts open in document windows, or among scripts associated with an application, or kept in favorite locations.
-See "Searching in text" on page 24.
+See :ref:`searching-in-text`.
 Use the Scripts panel to display and open scripts made available by loaded Adobe applications, or those kept in favorite locations.